pablodunke/salesforce-developer-test/Readme.md

 ### Manual Steps

 * Allow the endpoint https://api.github.com in the Remote Site Settings
+* Enable and set the values for the Schedule used to retrieve the daily values for the repositories
 * Set the value of an user in the Custom Settings for the sharing configuration required in the trigger

 ### Classes, Triggers, Components, Objects and Unit Tests that were created to solve the problem